-A. Basic Skills Student Progress: Percentage of Basic Skills students who achieve an Educational Functioning Level gain during the program year (July 1 - June 30).

-B. Student Success Rate in College Level English Courses: Percentage of first-time Associate Degree seeking and transfer pathway students passing a credit-bearing English course with a "C" or better within two years of their first term of enrollment.

-C. Student Success Rate in College-Level Math Courses: Percentage of first-time Associate Degree seeking and transfer pathway students passing a credit-bearing Math course with a "C" or better within two years of their first term of enrollment.

-D. First Year Progression: Percentage of first-time fall curriculum students attempting at least 12 credit hours who successfully complete at least 12 hours within their first academic year (fall, spring, summer).

-E. Curriculum Completion: Percentage of first-time fall curriculum students who, within six years of first term of enrollment, have either graduated, transferred, or are still enrolled with at least 36 non-developmental credit hours.

-Scores: Goal: 52.7%; PCC: 54%; Mean: 53.4%; Baseline: 34.1%
+- A. Basic Skills Student Progress: Percentage of Basic Skills students who achieve an Educational Functioning Level gain during the program year (July 1 - June 30).
+Scores: Goal: 42.5%; PCC: 28.0%; Mean: 33.5%; Baseline: 15.7% - B. Student Success Rate in College Level English Courses: Percentage of first-time Associate Degree seeking and transfer pathway students passing a credit-bearing English course with a "C" or better within two years of their first term of enrollment.
+Scores: Goal: 70.4%; PCC: 74.1%; Mean: 62.6%; Baseline: 47.1% - C. Student Success Rate in College-Level Math Courses: Percentage of first-time Associate Degree seeking and transfer pathway students passing a credit-bearing Math course with a "C" or better within two years of their first term of enrollment.
+Scores: Goal: 54.5%; PCC: 35.7%; Mean: 46.3%; Baseline: 29.9% - D. First Year Progression: Percentage of first-time fall curriculum students attempting at least 12 credit hours who successfully complete at least 12 hours within their first academic year (fall, spring, summer).
+Scores: Goal: 71.8%; PCC: 69.9%; Mean: 66.8%; Baseline: 56.8% - E. Curriculum Completion: Percentage of first-time fall curriculum students who, within six years of first term of enrollment, have either graduated, transferred, or are still enrolled with at least 36 non-developmental credit hours.
+Scores: Goal: 61.3%; PCC: 51.8%; Mean: 55.3%; Baseline: 43.1%

-F. Licensure and Certification Passing Rate: Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
+- F. Licensure and Certification Passing Rate: Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
 Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.
+Scores: Goal: 1.09%; PCC: 1.02%; Mean: 0.98%; Baseline: 0.75% - G. College Transfer Performance: The percentage of students who exited NCCCS after having completed an Associate Degree and/or least 30 cumulative hours of articulated transfer credits and subsequently transferred to a four-year college or university and earned a GPA of 2.25 or better after two consecutive semesters within the academic year at the institution.

-Scores: Goal: 1.07%; PCC: .99%; Mean: 0.98%; Baseline: 0.79%
+Scores: Goal: 91.1%; PCC: 86.2%; Mean: 87.2%; Baseline: 79.4%